-Keeping your pH level in check is ideal for the performance of our acid mantle.
-When it comes to keeping your skin at that optimal state, there are lots of different things we can do (that don’t require much effort).
+Keeping your pH level in check is ideal for the performance of our acid mantles.
+When it comes to keeping your skin at an optimal state, there are many simple things we can do that don’t require much effort.

 Overcleansing can irritate the skin and can cause either surface dehydration or even more oil production, as your skin begins attempting to compensate for the dryness.
 It’s generally encouraged to cleanse once or twice a day (ask your esthetician what’s best for you), but avoid using harsh, drying treatments.

-Regardless of what cleanser you use, the best way you to ensure a perfect pH is by toning after washing.
-Our best-selling signature product DEW refines your skin and restores your acid mantle back to perfect balance.
+Regardless of what cleanser you use, the best way for you to ensure an optimally-balanced pH is by toning after washing.
+Our best-selling signature product DEW refines your skin and restores your acid mantle back to its normal state.

-Applying a broad-spectrum sunscreen every day is your #1 anti-aging strategy, but it’s also an excellent way to nourish and defend your skin from aggressors that may cause irritation and disrupt your acid mantle.
+Applying a broad-spectrum sunscreen every day should always be your #1 anti-aging strategy, but it’s also an excellent way to nourish and defend your skin from aggressors that may cause irritation and disrupt your acid mantle.